Exact Risk Curves of signSGD in High-Dimensions: Quantifying Preconditioning and Noise-Compression Effects: Problem Setup

 \section{Problem Setup}

-Our work considers linear regression using the mean-squared loss $\L$ in the one-pass scenario, where data is not reused. \signSGD, without mini-batching, is first initialized by some $\it_0 \in \R^d$ and then follows the update rule:
+Our work considers linear regression using the mean-squared loss $\L$ in the one-pass scenario, where data is not reused. \signSGD, with mini-batching of size $b$, is first initialized by some $\it_0 \in \R^d$ and then follows the update rule: